mishkin101/599project/Readme.md

 The type of game is always a **zero-sum** game, and players are choosing competitve strategies (hence, the minmax functions).
 Given these assumptions, we are always gauranteed to find a bound.

+## Descriptions
+  All funcitons is commented to include the purpose.
+  **Game.py** : The class which stores the players and results of a game for a randomly generated zero-sum matrix **Player.py**: The class which describes the strategies, distributions, and optimal plays for a given.
+  **Simplex.py**: A custom implementation of the simplex algorithm, and an imp,ementaiton for converting the Maxmin problem to be compatible with
+  **Quantum.py**: The quantum equivalent of the optimization subroutine

+## Algorithim
+- Set strategy distirbutons for players -- can be pure or mixed
+- Call game.playRounds() to test various comibations of starting strategies and the time taken to solve for the nash equilibirum given this starting set
+- Return all the round with the ending strategies for both players and the expected values at the equilbrium as well as the time to solve each round
+- Test with both the quantum solver and the simplex solver using the dual version of the simplex method to see the runtime.

 ## Quantum Subroutine Set-up
 1. pick 2 starting random vectors.